KirylKandratski/weather-data-rest-api/README.md

     spring.datasource.password=your_password
     ```

-3. Create the database schema by running the initialize_database.sql script in your PostgreSQL instance.
+3. Create the database schema by running the initialize scripts in your PostgreSQL instance.

 4. Navigate to the root directory of the project and build the application using Maven: